agiliq/djenofdjango/source/chapter6.rst

 Topics in this chapter:
 =======================

-We have covered basics in last few chapters, like Generic Views, template languages, ORM, interaction with django admin etc. Now in this chapter we will be creating :code:`Custom User`, who will be able to access the Qusetion and answers in the Quora like app.
+We have covered basics in last few chapters, like Generic Views, template languages, ORM, interaction with django admin etc. Now in this chapter we will be creating :code:`Custom User`, who will be able to access the Question and answers in the Quora like app.

 Quora like Application: